 The use of cell phones or any device capable of capturing images is strictly prohibited in locker rooms or restroom areas while at school or at a school-related or school-sponsored event.

 If a student uses a telecommunications device without authorization during the school day, the device will be confiscated.

-The legal parent or guardian may pick up the confiscated telecommunications device from the principal's office for a fee of \$15.
+The student may pick up the confiscated telecommunications device from the principal's office for a fee of \$15.